Visa Flexible Credentials [beta]

 VFC transaction flow

-When a transaction is attempted using a Visa Flexible Credential card, the system first tries to apply the primary funding source based on the user’s preferences or issuer-defined rules.
-If that source fails—maybe due to insufficient funds, eligibility restrictions, or system issues—the transaction is automatically routed to the secondary source to ensure it goes through smoothly.
+When you attempt a transaction using a VFC card, the system first tries to apply the primary funding source based on your preferences or issuer-defined rules.
+If that source fails—maybe due to insufficient funds, eligibility restrictions, or system issues—VFC automatically routs the transaction to the secondary source to ensure it goes through smoothly.